modeset/-deprecated-utensils/app/assets/components/typography/readme.md

 <!-- end -->

 ### Definition Lists
-Definition lists are used to encapsulate a term and it's definition
+Definition lists are used to encapsulate a term and it's definition.
+The standard definition list utilizes a block level structure.
+Giving the `dl` the class `dl-horizontal` renders the `dt` and `dd` on the same line.
+You can control the positioning by altering the `$definition-horiz-offset` and `$definition-horiz-offset-padding` variables.

 ### Usage Example